terascope/teraslice/docs/packages/data-mate/overview.md

 ### trimStart

-`trimStart(input, args) - Will trim the beginning of the input if given an array it will convert everything in the array excluding null/undefined values`
+`trimStart(input, context, args) - Will trim the beginning of the input if given an array it will convert everything in the array excluding null/undefined values`

 `args: { char?: String }`